Why Earth Is Warming

 Driving cars that burn gasoline and making electricity by burning coal and gas releases carbon dioxide and other greenhouse gases into the atmosphere.
 Curing of cement emits carbon dioxide, too.
 Our landfills and farm animals also cause greenhouse gas emissions.
 Since the late 19th Century, when factories powered by coal became common, the amount of carbon dioxide released into the atmosphere each year has increased.
 The graph above shows how emissions have increased over time.
 Carbon dioxide can stay in the atmosphere for a long time, so emissions year after year add up.
 To get the amount of carbon dioxide in the atmosphere to stop increasing will take a decline in emissions similar to the increase since the 1950s.
 Greenhouses gases such as carbon dioxide trap heat in the atmosphere that was on its way out to space, causing Earth's greenhouse effect to grow more intense, warming the climate.

 If we keep emitting greenhouse gases, climate will keep warming.

 How much climate change we experience depends on how quickly we act during this century.
 If we continue to emit greenhouse gases, we'll see more far more warming during this century than we saw over the past century according to projections from Earth system models.
-For scenarios with higher CO2 amounts, global average temperature is expected to increase between 3 and 5° Celsius (5.4 to 9° F) .
+For scenarios with higher CO2 amounts, global average temperature is expected to increase between 3 and 5.5° Celsius (5.4 to 9.9° F) .
 The good news is that this doesn't have to happen.
-If we find ways to spew far fewer heat trapping gasses into the air, global average temperature will increase about 1 to 1.5° Celsius (1.8 to 2.7° F) this century.
+If we find ways to spew far fewer heat trapping gases into the air, global average temperature will increase about 1 to 1.5° Celsius (1.8 to 2.7° F) this century.
 Although we will still need to adapt to changes resulting from a warmer world, actions now would help keep Earth a livable place.

 Next, read about how warming is affecting other aspects of our climate like precipitation, as well as the ocean, ice, ecosystems, and health.